Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Fiducial Model

 \subsection{Metal Ions Distributions}

 Observations of the CGM reveal the gas distribution through absorption and emission by metal ions, and in this section we describe the spatial distributions shown in Figure~\ref{fig:metalions}.
 We plot the OVI (solid blue), OVII (green), OVIII (red) and NV (cyan) ions.
 The ion fractions are shown in the left panel, with the CIE fractions (thin dashed curves) for comparison, and the ion volume densities on the right.
-For the N and O ion densities we use the \cite{Asplund09} abundances, with $A_{\rm N} = 6.8 \times 10^{-5}$ and $A_{\rm O} = 4.9 \times 10^{-4}$.
+For the nitrogen and oxygen ion densities we use the \cite{Asplund09} abundances, with $A_{\rm N} = 6.8 \times 10^{-5}$ and $A_{\rm O} = 4.9 \times 10^{-4}$ for solar metallicity.

 The NV and OVI ion fractions are most abundant at large radii ($r \gtrsim 150$~kpc), where the gas temperature, with $T \sim 3 \times 10^5$~K, is closest to their CIE peak temperatures ($\approx 2$ and $3 \times 10^5$~K, respectively).
 The gas density of the CGM at these radii is $\sim 3 \times 10^{-5}$~\cmv, so photoionization is significant and reduces the fractions of both ions.
 The OVI peak ion fraction, with $f_{\rm OVI} \sim 0.1$, is close to its maximum at CIE ($f\approx 0.25$).
 The gas temperature is above $T_{\rm peak,NV}$, and this, together with photoionization, lead to lower ion fractions compared to the OVI, with $f_{\rm NV} \lesssim 0.02$.